Bridging Prediction and Intervention Problems in Social Systems: Model Design

 \paragraph{Decision formulations: Specifying an objective function} Although we have laid out basic distinctions between predictions and decisions, specifying the objective function and the constraints of the decision problem are also crucial.
 We refer the interested reader to \citep{barocas2023fairness} and references therein for discussions of additional desiderata, such as algorithmic fairness.\footnote{ The algorithmic fairness literature has developed tools for formalizing certain desiderata (such as group or individual fairness), and achieving them, often with constrained optimization.
 In practice, while auditing for unfairness has surfaced harms and issues with deployed predictive models, sources of unfairness and appropriate mitigations vary widely: perhaps an inappropriate target variable was chosen, the data ecosystem introduces statistical bias, the prediction only informs an institutional decision that is missing from the problem formulation, and so on.
 A central critique of considerations in the algorithmic fairness literature---that is closely related to the theme in this work---is the mismatch between constraints on model predictions and actual utility or improvements from decisions~\citep[see e.g.,][]{liu18delayed}.
 Other concerns include ``leveling down" objections to imposing fairness constraints that might worsen outcomes for one group while improving them for others (i.e. Pareto-suboptimal transfers of welfare) \citep{temkin2000equality,mittelstadt2023unfairness,hu2020fair,maheshwari2023fair}. } Other perspectives on algorithmic fairness emphasize consequentialist or welfarist accounts \citep{corbett2017algorithmic,corbett18measure,hu2020fair}, which are well aligned with our focus on evaluating realized impacts.
 Accurate and contextual measurement of realized impacts is a crucial input into any of these perspectives.

-\subsection{Reconsidering problem formulation}
+\subsection{Reconsidering Problem Formulation}

-While we have outlined different technical formulations, how does one translate a real-world problem into a choice for a particular approach?
-We argue that problem formulation ought to be informed by the ultimate goals of deployment, contested as they may be.
-Different technical formulations are optimal or appropriate for different objectives, values, and desiderata.
-Deliberations ought to first take place in the space of the latter -- \textit{what are we trying to achieve/improve?}
+While we have outlined different technical formulations, how does one translate a real-world context into a technical problem formulation?
 We discuss important organizational considerations in problem formulation.
 Next, we discuss what kind of domain knowledge is required.
 Finally, even if prediction is sufficient, our prior discussions suggest opportunities to leverage interventional analysis to improve the design of predictive risk models.